-Where can you find hard-core hiking opportunities, spectacular waterfalls and swimming holes, a world-famous scenic byway, and a relaxing resort that will turn your New Hampshire road trip into a true vacation?
+Where in New England can you find hard-core hiking opportunities, a world-famous scenic byway, spectacular waterfalls and swimming holes, and a relaxing resort that will turn your New Hampshire road trip into a true vacation?

-If you said Lincoln, NH, you’re spot on!
-This quaint resort town is nestled in the western White Mountains of New Hampshire, and it’s a mecca for hikers, campers, roadtrippers, and family vacationers.
-We had the pleasure of visiting Lincoln, NH in August, and were thrilled to find out that the town is extremely dog-friendly as well.
+If you said Lincoln, New Hampshire, you’re spot on!
+This quaint resort town is nestled in the Western White Mountains of New Hampshire, and it’s a mecca for hikers, campers, road trippers, and family vacationers.
+We had the pleasure of visiting Lincoln in August and were thrilled to find out that the town is extremely dog-friendly as well.

 Drive the Famous Kancamagus Highway

-The Kancamagus Highway is a 34.5-mile stretch of pavement that winds from Lincoln, NH to Conway, NH.
+The Kancamagus Highway is a 34.5-mile stretch of pavement that winds from Lincoln to Conway, New Hampshire.
 It cuts through the White Mountain National Forest, providing spectacular views of the surrounding mountains.

 There are plenty of adventures to be had on the Kancamagus Highway, but unless you have days and days to spend hiking and camping, it can be hard to choose what to see and do.

-Lincoln Woods Trail
+Lincoln Woods Trail and Franconia Falls Trail

 The most popular destination on the Lincoln Woods Trail is Franconia Falls, which is a series of waterfalls, natural rock slides, and swimming holes, perfect for exploring on a hot summer day.
-The Lincoln Woods Trail is an out-and-back trail that totals six miles.
+This trail is an out-and-back trail that totals 6.8 miles.
 Leashed dogs are welcome.

 Sabbaday Falls is one of the most popular Kancamagus Highway attractions.
-Normally, we try and stay away from huge crowds at natural attractions, but this one is worth visiting if the parking lot is full.
+Normally, we try and stay away from huge crowds at natural attractions, but this one is worth visiting even if the parking lot is full.

 The only downside to visiting this gorgeous waterfall?
 The incredibly clear waters are perfect for swimming, which unfortunately isn’t allowed.

 Sabbaday Falls, along with dozens of other waterfalls in the White Mountains, can be found in the fabulous book, New England Waterfalls by Greg Parsons and Kate B. Watson.
 This is one of the most dog-eared books I own.
 I promise you will find it useful if you live in New England or visit often!